 Yes, a bachelor's degree.
 We welcome applicants with accredited bachelor's degrees from all academic backgrounds.

 - Are applicants to the Evening MBA program required to interview?

 Yes.
 Applicants are required to interview; however, interviews are scheduled on an invitation-only basis.
-Once a preliminary review of your application is completed, an admissions representative will contact you to arrange an interview.
+Once a preliminary review of your application is completed, if you are selected to interview, we will contact you to schedule.